Leicester North services

 A Banger Bros store opened in May 2019, with their other branch being at the sister Derby site.
-This closed later in the year, leaving only the KFC and the forecourt.
+This closed later in the year, leaving only the KFC.
 Other former units include Starbucks, Quicksilver and Game Grid.

 Leicester Forest East (M1 south, 7 miles)